 Karen Klansek has an expression she likes to use when it comes to human resources vs. automation in her role at Pinnacle Foods, “For so long as we require humans to do the work, we will manage humanity.”

 While technology – and automation in particular – help make everyday life easier, Klansek believes human nature still plays a critical role, specifically in her behind-the-scenes world.
 For example, solid relationships and partnerships with others inside and outside the company create constructive business solutions.
 And there are many instances when these relationships allow us to move quickly in exceptional circumstances.

 Klansek is an expert in QA and food safety and has more than 35 years of experience in the food and beverage manufacturing industry, working with big players such as Nestle, Coca-Cola, and PepsiCo.

-SB: What are the biggest challenges you face in quality assurance?
+SB: What are the biggest QA challenges you face at Pinnacle Foods?

 Klansek: Our company is very proud of maintaining SG&A [selling, general and administrative expense] of under 8%, which is roughly half the indirect headcount of any other food manufacturer, and yet we’re a world-class company.
 We have no fewer documentation or follow-up supplier performance requirements than any other company with twice the people supporting the activities.

 So, the main challenge is — and I hate the cliché — to work smarter and automate as much as we can in the routine activities for suppliers so we can adequately address development needs, and for approving alternate or replacement suppliers, to make sure we’ve always got not just a safety-oriented, but a quality-oriented, supply base.